SamuelWatson89/d-i-y/README.md

 ## Deployment

 The project is deployed with Heroku Platform using the Gunicorn production server, version control mangaged by GitHub, ensuring there are no development tools or processes running on the live version of the app.
+Heroku will automattically update the running up form teh master branch of the application of GitHub, ensuring that lastest updates are always ready for users, once tested.

 ### To run this project locally

+The application is run from a single app file (app.py).

 - Ensure the following are installed